dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/3 - avoiding-collisions.md

 ## Random movement

-We will now make our ants move randomly each turn instead of always north.
+We will now make our players move randomly each turn instead of always north.
 Lets rename the method to `moveRandomly` and add the randomness.
 To do this, replace

 ```
 if (antDirectionHashMap.containsKey(playerID)){
-    // Do nothing, ant already exists in the HashMap
+    // Do nothing, player already exists in the HashMap
 }
 else {
     antDirectionHashMap.put(playerID, Direction.NORTH);